Svea Josephy

-Svea Josephy is currently a Senior Lecturer in Fine Art (photography) at the Michaelis School of Fine Art at the University of Cape Town.
+Svea Josephy is currently an Associate Professor in Fine Art (photography) at the Michaelis School of Fine Art at the University of Cape Town.
 She is best known for her work with "twin towns," where she draws parallels between settlements and suburbs surrounding South African cities to other places around the world.
+More recently she had contributed towards an artist led research, training and mutual learning programme, known as the sustainable darkroom, which promotes photographic practices that are environmentally friendly.
 Josephy's work has been displayed in numerous exhibitions both nationally and internationally.

 Background

 Born in 1969, Svea Josephy was raised in Cape Town, South Africa and currently resides in Rondebosh, a primarily residential southern suburb of Cape Town.
 Josephy first became interested in photography when she was a child.
 She had a darkroom in her home when her stepfather went through an amateur photography phase, which prompted her interest in photography.
 Her first camera was an old Olympus Trip 35.
 Today however, she mostly uses a Hasselbald camera.

 Studies

 Josephy completed her Bachelor of Arts (in Fine Art) at the Michaelis School of Fine Art at the University of Cape Town, in the late 1980s to early 1990s.
 Josephy then in 2001, completed her Master of Fine Arts cum laude at the University of Stellenbosch.